dj0abr/SSB_HighSpeed_Modem/README.md

 * QO-100 via IC-9700, IC-7300 or IC-7100 ... working
 * Short Wave 6m band via IC-7300, IC-7100 ... working.
 In case of significant noise, use the lowest bit rate (3000 bit/s)

-# TODOs
-the current version V0.2 runs very fine on Linux but shows a higher bit error rate on Windows.
-This has to do with the initialisation of the sound card.
-The default sound bitrate setting in the Windows-Sound-Settings implement some kind of "filtering".
-This is currently under evaluation.

 # usage